techidaily/site-facebook/source/_posts/constructing-a-secure-social-media-network.md

  Active Status appears as a green dot next to your profile picture on Facebook and Messenger when you're online or have been recently active.
 The information Meta gives on Active Status is a bit unclear, differing according to the device you use Facebook on.

- In its[help article](https://www.facebook.com/help/215888465102253?cms%5Fplatform=www&helpref=platform%5Fswitcher) for Active Status on computer, the company notes:
+ In its [help article](https://www.facebook.com/help/215888465102253?cms%5Fplatform=www&helpref=platform%5Fswitcher) for Active Status on computer, the company notes:

 > The settings you choose will be updated everywhere you use Meta products, including where you haven't yet changed your Active Status.

- But for the same help article, switched to the[Android app help](https://www.facebook.com/help/215888465102253/?cms%5Fplatform=android-app&helpref=platform%5Fswitcher) , the company notes:
+ But for the same help article, switched to the [Android app help](https://www.facebook.com/help/215888465102253/?cms%5Fplatform=android-app&helpref=platform%5Fswitcher) , the company notes:

 > When you turn Active Status off, you'll still appear active or recently active from any other places where you're using Facebook or Messenger, unless you turn off Active Status in those places, too.